- Last Updated: Monday, 06 July 2020 19:35

 The development in the style of the gravestone occured over time.
 It was with the development of the railway that 'foreign stones' were introduced in to the gravestone market with marbles and then granites being more easily distributed around the country and also imported.

 During the 17th century the chest tomb which had been used inside the church usually as a support for an effigy was moved outside into the churchyard.
-Originally it was quite plain but later it became elaboratly decorated with a wide variety of symbols representing death and the life of the person.

 There was a time when after being buried there was always ther possiblity that the body would be dug up during the night and sold to universities for use in dissection.
 To counteract this peopel use to cover the graves either with a large stone or with a heavy iron cage to stop people digging the body out until it was suitably decomposed.